Shopify/hydrogen/rfc/routing.md

 ## Online-store Proxying

 It is easy to migrate from the online store to a Hydrogen custom storefront.
-Hydrogen can host some routes while proxying other routes to the online store. _Proxying is only supported on Oxygen, because proxying relies on privileged signed headers._ Configuring proxying is done within the oxygen.ts:
+Hydrogen can host some routes while proxying other routes to the online store. _Proxying is only supported on Oxygen, because proxying relies on privileged signed headers._ Configuring proxying is done within the `server.ts`:

 ```ts
 import {createRequestHandler} from '@shopify/hydrogen-remix';